-Immediacy is a zero-year impact factor including journal self citations (0YIF) of a journal, is calculated annually, and is defined as "Total citations to papers published in a journal in the same year."
+Immediacy is a zero-year impact factor including journal self citations (0YIF) of a journal, is calculated annually, and is defined as "Total citations to papers published in a journal in the same year / Total papers published in a journal in the same year."
 The choice of the same year by ISI is arbitrary, but the nature of Immediacy makes it clear that a very short run outcome is under consideration.
 Although Immediacy is rarely reported, a higher value would be preferred to lower.
+[It is worth noting that Immediacy excluding journal self citations is not presently available.]

-(5) Eigenfactor:
+(5) Eigenfactor (or Journal Influence):

-The Eigenfactor score (see Bergstrom (2007), Bergstrom and West (2008), Bergstrom, West and Wiseman (2008)) is a modified 5YIF, and is calculated annually.
-The Eigenfactor algorithm (see www.eigenfactor.org/methods.htm) effectively ranks journals according to citations and the length of time that researchers are logged on to a journal's website.
-To state the obvious, Eigenfactor does not check how much time researchers spend reading hard copies of journals, which would require extensive surveys across a wide range of disciplines, but it does provide an indication as to how much time researchers might spend reading or scanning articles on a journal's website.
+The Eigenfactor score (see Bergstrom (2007), Bergstrom and West (2008), Bergstrom, West and Wiseman (2008)) is calculated annually (see www.eigenfactor.org), and is defined as: "The Eigenfactor Score calculation is based on the number of times articles from the journal published in the past five years have been cited in the JCR year, but it also considers which journals have contributed these citations so that highly cited journals will influence the network more than lesser cited journals.
+References from one article in a journal to another article from the same journal are removed, so that Eigenfactor Scores are not influenced by journal selfcitation."
+Unfortunately, there is no indication as to the value of the threshold that separates "highly cited" from "lesser cited" journals, or how the former might "influence the network more" than the latter.
+Even though Eigenfactor does not check how much time researchers spend reading hard copies of journals, which would require extensive surveys across a wide range of disciplines, it does indicate how much time researchers might spend reading or scanning articles on a journal's website.
+Thus, Eigenfactor might usefully be interpreted as a "Journal Influence" measure (see Chang et al. (2012)).
 A higher Eigenfactor score would be preferred to lower.